tkn-tub/ns3-gym/doc/tutorial/source/data-collection.rst

   +   // Set the labels for this formatted output file.
   +   fileHelper.Set2dFormat ("Time (Seconds) = %.3e\tPacket Byte Count = %.0f");

-Finally, the probe of interest must be hooked.
-Again, the probeName and probeTrace variables in this example are used, and the probe's output trace source "OutputBytes" is hooked:
+Finally, the trace source of interest must be hooked.
+Again, the probeType and tracePath variables in this example are used, and the probe's output trace source "OutputBytes" is hooked:

 ::

   +
-  +   // Specify the probe type, probe path (in configuration namespace), and
+  +   // Specify the probe type, trace source path (in configuration namespace), and
   +   // probe output trace source ("OutputBytes") to write.
-  +   fileHelper.WriteProbe (probeName,
+  +   fileHelper.WriteProbe (probeType,
-  +                          probeTrace,
+  +                          tracePath,
   +                          "OutputBytes");
   +